 Salford Red Devils fell to their first defeat in 6 matches against an impressive looking Catalans Dragons side in the South of France on Bank Holiday Monday.

-The Red Devils came into the game having beaten Leigh Centurions 12-6 at the AJ Bell Stadium just two days before.
+The Red Devils came into the game having beaten Leigh Centurions 12-6 at the The Salford Stadium just two days before.

 Lee Mossop and Ben Murdoch-Masila missed out on the game with Olsi Krasniqi and Ryan Lannon coming into the squad, and Todd Carney making his first start for the Red Devils.